What causes dogs to walk like drunken sailors

 I will not keep you in suspense.
 Skai has completely recovered from what was not a stroke, but an episode of vestibular syndrome.
 Thanks to this experience, I can now relate to my clients even better than before.
 As a result, I decided to write this article to help you recognize if your dog is suffering from an inner ear problem or a stroke and give you simple suggestions on how to address vestibular disease naturally.

-A small lesson in ear and cerebellar anatomy and function
+A small lesson on the ears and cerebellar anatomy and function

 Reports say that 95 percent of all the human worries are completely unnecessary and the same applies to our dogs and vestibular syndrome.
 The vestibulum, the organ of balance is located in the inner ear.
 This is where the problem resides.